paulha/Generic_User/Ideas Articles and Papers/Generic_User_Browser_Control/Paper 05 -- The Memory Agent_ A Multi-Purpose Component for AI Systems/The Memory Agent_ A Multi-Purpose Component for AI Systems.md

 #### 3.2.1 Recording
 - Passive monitoring of conversations and interactions
-- Active recording of significant events, facts, and decisions
+- Active recording of significant events, facts, and decisions (note taking)
 - Metadata tagging for improved retrieval
 - Privacy-preserving mechanisms for sensitive information